 Media and migration

 The role of media in shaping public discourses is well established.
-Besides being a source of information, they play a critical role in setting agendas by deciding what issues merit coverage, and in framing these issues by representing events and people in particular ways (16,17) (16,17).
-Entman defines framing as a method to “select some aspects of a perceived reality and make them more salient” (18)(18).
-Framing occurs by presenting (or omitting) certain keywords, stock phrases, stereotyped images, sources of information and sentences that provide “thematically reinforcing clusters of facts or judgments”; in the process shaping perceptions and interactions within communities (19).
+Besides being a source of information, they play a critical role in setting agendas by deciding what issues merit coverage, and in framing these issues by representing events and people in particular ways (16,17).
+Entman defines framing as a method to “select some aspects of a perceived reality and make them more salient” (18).

 How does such framing occur?
 Two common routes of persuasion can be identified in media.
-First, the central route, whereby information is elaborated using logical arguments, deliberate wording and highlighting certain information to influence a individual’s views and opinions (19) (19).
+First, the central route, whereby information is elaborated using logical arguments, deliberate wording and highlighting certain information to influence a individual’s views and opinions (19).
 Second, the peripheral route of persuasion, where cues (for example, repeatedly showing visuals of people of a particular ethnicity for crime reportage) take precedence over information (20).

-Studies on print media coverage of migration indicate that while coverage of migration is diverse, involving a range of issues and perspectives, there is less variation in the way the migration process and migrants are framed (21,22)(21,22).
-Across time frames, media and migration studies have found that the press often vilifies migrant communities, while narratives on their rights occur less frequently (23)(23).
-Even when the reporting is positive, the subjects (migrants) are portrayed as an exception, and their success is presented as an achievement if it can be framed as one within the dominant culture (24).
+Studies on print media coverage of migration indicate that while coverage of migration is diverse, involving a range of issues and perspectives, there is less variation in the way the migration process and migrants are framed (21,22).
+Across time frames, media and migration studies have found that the press often vilifies migrant communities, while narratives on their rights occur less frequently (23).
 A second frame is that of victimhood, where the media feed into the institutional expectation that helplessness is a migrant/refugee characteristic.
-In this instance, migration is presented as a ‘problem’ to be solved and/or migrants portrayed as nameless ‘passive victims’ (24)(24) crossing borders in need of help.
-Highlighting migrants’ contributions to the society and economy has waned in the media even as their economic contribution has been acknowledged in scholarly literature (25)(25).
-Scholars emphasise a number of ways through which the media constructs these frames: for example, by excluding migrants’ voices, removing context from reporting, exaggerating facts and overestimating their numbers (21,23,26–29)(21,23,26–29).
+In this instance, migration is presented as a ‘problem’ to be solved and/or migrants portrayed as nameless ‘passive victims’ (24) crossing borders in need of help.
+Highlighting migrants’ contributions to the society and economy has waned in the media even as their economic contribution has been acknowledged in scholarly literature (25).
+Scholars emphasise a number of ways through which the media constructs these frames: for example, by excluding migrants’ voices, removing context from reporting, exaggerating facts and overestimating their numbers (21,23,26–29).

 The glaring neglect and omission of migrants as a vulnerable population needing support in the wake of the pandemic, coupled with debates on citizenship preceding the outbreak, necessitate research on the role of the Indian media in crystallising these debates; how they cover migrants and their health and welfare.
 While there is extensive literature from other parts of the world linking media and migration, such attention is lacking in India.
 Globally, and in India, we found no study that undertakes an in-depth analysis of media portrayal of migrants and migrants’ health.

 Addressing this gap, our study aimed to examine the Indian print media’s portrayal of migrants and refugees in general and in relation to health, between January 1, 2017 and December 31, 2018, the period following the introduction of the Citizenship Amendment Bill in the parliament.
 Two specific questions guiding the research enquiry were: How are migrants (and their health) framed in print media?
-How does the application of frames vary based on migrants’ social position (ethnicity, nationality, gender, religion)?
+How does the application of frames vary based on migrants’ social position?

 Methodology: